Arashxfg/Reinforcement-Learning-beginner-to-master---AI-in-Python/lessons/02 - The Markov decision process (MDP).md

 # State values v(s) and action values q(s,a)

-&nbsp;&nbsp;&nbsp;In this video, we're going to discover a way to evaluate the different states and actions of a task.
+&nbsp;&nbsp;&nbsp;We're going to discover a way to evaluate the different states and actions of a task.
 The value of a state will be defined as the return that we expect to obtain starting from that state and interacting with the environment following policy pi until the end of the episode.
 The value of a state is linked to the policy that we decide to follow, since different policies take different actions and will achieve different returns.

 ![](../Assets/photos/state%20values.PNG)